-- This determines the importance of this work item over another.
-Work types with a high score will give it a greater overall score (optimization algorithm) and will be served before work items with a lower score.
+- This determines the importance of this interaction over another.
+Work types with a high score will give it a greater overall score (optimization algorithm) and will be served before interactions with a lower score.

 - Response time

-- This determines how quickly you are expecting you work items to be responded to.
-As the work item waits in the waiting room it becomes more urgent and as a result gets a greater score (optimization algorithm).
-More urgent work items will be served before less urgent work items.
+- This determines how quickly you are expecting your interactions to be responded to.
+As the interaction waits in the waiting room it becomes more urgent and as a result, gets a greater score (optimization algorithm).
+More urgent interactions will be served before less urgent work items.

 Removing Work Types

-Note: You can’t remove a Work Type that forms part of an interaction workflow.
+Note: You can’t remove a Work Type that forms part of a workflow.

 Step 1: Click the trash can icon on the top right of the Work Types view.